andrewt110216/iq-tester-game/README.md

 ## Feature: Undo a Jump (Go Back)

-*If you make a mistake, or see a better move, use a period to undo your last move!*
+*If you make a mistake, or see a better move, use '.' to undo your last move!*

 <img src="demo-gifs/back.gif">